 20 Stories, No. 1 Spinningfields, 1 Hardman Square, Manchester, M3 3EB – Visit Now

-Brian Hughson was appointed the new Head Chef at 20 Stories back in February and we were given a sneak preview of the kind of forward-thinking dishes he has planned for the future of this beautiful restaurant.
-While previous dishes (under former chefs) were a little hit and miss, Brian has streamlined the menu, offering courses that are great on the eye and even better on the palate.
-Here are some of the fantastic menu items we tried.
+In other news, Brian Hughson was appointed the new Head Chef at 20 Stories back in February so here’s a sneak preview of the kind of forward-thinking dishes he has planned for the future of this beautiful restaurant.
+While previous dishes under former chefs were a little hit and miss, Brian has streamlined the menu, offering courses that are great on the eye and even better on the palate.
+Here are some of the fantastic menu items on offer.

-This inspired duo is the first dish we tried, superbly-cooked seared Orkney scallops and cauliflower vinaigrette, paired with a cured sardine pie – although we’d fight to the death calling it what it really is: a pastie.
-This latter option is possibly my favourite out of all the dishes.
+This inspired duo is the first dish served up, superbly-cooked seared Orkney scallops and cauliflower vinaigrette, paired with a cured sardine pie – although many would fight to the death calling it what it really is: a pastie.
+This latter option is arguably the best out of all the dishes.
 You wouldn’t expect sardines to work with pastry, but it absolutely does.

 This is an unusual dish, with plenty of odd textures but underpinned with traditional flavours.
 It’s a thick piece of baked brill with a Beaufort crust, plus a shallot and thyme purée, and a leek and mushroom fondue.
 The Beaufort crust was a bit odd at first, but makes perfect sense when tried with the fish.
 It’s an eye-catching dish, and a great leap forward for 20 Stories evening menu.